Shoutzor/Shoutzor/README.md

 ### To setup:
 Currently there's a few hoops to go through.
 These should be resolved on the proper release.

+First off, optionally edit the values in `.env.template`.
+These will be used during setup.

 For production environments:
 - Ensure you have composer and npm installed
 - Run `composer install-shoutzor`